 Address: Rosenthaler Straße 39, 10178 Berlin

-It is an eye-opening and emotional visit.
-But certainly a necessary one to gain a deeper understanding of the personal suffering felt under the Nazi rule.
+It ‘s an eye-opening and emotional visit.
+But certainly, a necessary one to gain a deeper understanding of the personal suffering felt under the Nazi rule.

 3. East Side Gallery